Le Presbytère, Chambre d’Hôte & Table d’Hôte

 Martin and Sile Dwyer welcome you to their home in Thézan Lès Béziers.

-As the village of Thézan Lès Béziers is a classic Languedoc Circulade – built on a small hill, traditionally with the church at the apex – we enjoy marvellous views from our terrace right down the valley of the Orb and even (when the weather is clear) to the Pyrennees.
+Le Presbytère Chambres d’Hôtes is next to the church at the top the hill on which the old circulade village was built, so we enjoy marvellous views from our terrace and from the south facing bedrooms; La Chambre Rouge and La Petite Chambre, right down the valley of the Orb and even (when the weather is clear) to the Pyrenees.

-The Chambre d’Hôte is wired for the internet and there is Wi-Fi reception in all the rooms.
+Le Presbytère is wired for the internet and there is Wi-Fi reception in all the bedrooms.